-In the spring of 1839, William Sanborn, one of Jefferson’s early settlers foresaw a growth pattern for Jefferson, and built a two-story frame building on Main Street to serve as a hotel.
-After it burned down, a nearly identical building called the Sawyer House was built at the same location, but was razed in 1911-12 to clear the site for the present First Merit Bank.
+In the spring of 1839, William Sanborn, one of Jefferson’s early settlers foresaw a growth pattern for Jefferson.
+He built a two-story frame building on Main Street to serve as a hotel.
+After it burned down, a nearly identical building called the Sawyer House was built at the same location.
+The Sawyer House was razed in 1911-12 to clear the site for the present First Merit Bank.

 Jefferson was incorporated from a village to a city on March 19, 1878.
 At the time of incorporation, Jefferson had a population just under 3,000.
 There were kerosene lamps, coal and wood stoves, hitching posts, dirt streets and a horse-watering tank in Main Street.

 Early settlers to Jefferson were of English descent and came from New York and other eastern states.
 Soon thereafter, immigrants came primarily from Germany and Eastern Europe leaving their lasting impressions and a mark on Jefferson's history.